cbecraft1184/teams-meeting-minutes-prod/EXECUTIVE_SUMMARY_CONCISE.md

 - IBM commits to aggressive 16-week timeline
 - Engineering resources can be assembled within 2 weeks
 - Executive sponsorship ensures priority and focus
-- Risk tolerance accepts prototype validation as starting point
+- Risk tolerance accepts architecture design validation as starting point

 **Expected Outcome:**
 - Market leadership in new category